matijapiskorec/archlinux-usb/vim.md

 Copy all matching lines by appending them to register a: `:let @a='' | %g/pattern/y A` You can then paste them by: `"ap`

+Move lines that match pattern after the last line in the file: `:g/pattern/m $` Copy lines that match pattern after the last line in the file: `:g/pattern/co $` Move the line containing pattern to one line before the current cursor: `:/pattern/m-1` Move the line preceeding the line containing pattern to one line after the current cursor: `:/pattern/-1m+1` See all lines containing the match pattern in the temporary buffer: `:g/pattern`

+Search on all lines (`%`) and replace all occurrences (`g`): `:%s/search_pattern/replace_pattern/g` Reuse the matched pattern in the replace section by using `&`: `:%s/pattern/"&"/g` Reference captured group with escaped brackets `\(\)`: `:%s/^\(\w*) \w*/\1/g`

+Delete all lines in a file (position at the start and delete until the end): `ggdG`

+Delete/change all characters until the next occurrence (but not including) of pattern: `d/pattern`, `c/pattern`

+Count the number of words and characters in the visual selection: `g Ctrl-g`

+## Shortcuts in the command line

+Cursor to the beginning/end of command line: `Ctrl b`, `Ctrl e` Delete word before the cursor: `Ctrl w`
+Delete characters between cursor to the end of line: `Ctrl u` Insert contents of a register: `Ctrl r` (following by the name of the register, for example `"` which is the unnamed register with the last delete/yank)
+Quit command line without executing: `Ctrl c`
+If incsearch is set move forward/backward through the searches while typing search: `Ctrl g`, `Ctrl t`

 ## Reading from a shell

 Read an output from a command from shell: